 CHP investigates imported case of measles infection

 Upon notification of the case, the CHP immediately commenced epidemiological investigations and conducted relevant contact tracing.
 Investigations are ongoing.
-The public places the patient visited during the communicable period are listed in the appendix.

 Besides being vaccinated against measles, members of the public should take the following measures to prevent infection: